Edexcel A-level Chemistry Relative atomic mass

 Atoms consist of protons, neutrons and electrons.
 Each element has a characteristic number of protons, called the atomic number.
 This can be found in the periodic table.
 Neutral atoms have the same number of protons and electrons.

 For charged ions, the number of negatively charged electrons changes.
 Negative ions will have a higher number of electrons since they have a negative charge that comes from the negative electrons.
 Thus, positive ions will have the usual number of electrons that belongs to the atoms minus their charge which indicates the number of electrons lost.

 The number of neutrons in an atom can be determined from the atomic mass, also found in the periodic table; number of neutrons = atomic mass − atomic number.
 The number of protons is the same as the atomic number.
 As protons and neutrons are a lot heavier than electrons, the centre of mass of atoms is located at the nucleus.

 Isotopes are atoms of the same element, which have the same number of protons but a different number of neutrons.
 They are present in different levels of abundance.
 Some isotopes are radioactive.

-Relative Atomic Mass is the average mass of all the isotopes of an element.
-It takes into account the natural abundance of each isotope.
+Relative atomic mass is a weighted average mass of all the isotopes of an element.
+Weighted means that it takes into account the natural abundance of each isotope.

 End of page